GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

   - This is a shortcut for `ll -s` (we will explore `ll` later)
   - The `-s` is a **command option**
   - These options give flexibility to commands
-  - Not restricted to your current directory, can specify a location to use `ls` without changing your `cwd`
+  - Not restricted to your current directory, can specify a location to use `ls` without changing your `pwd`
   - The directory that is specified at the end of the command is a **command argument**

 Try the command(s)